 Apple Cider Vinegar

-Diaper rashes caused by either fungal or yeast infection, can be treated naturally with apple cider vinegar.
-The fermented liquid kills bacteria that agitates the rash, and prevents the growth of yeast.
+Diaper rashes caused by either fungal or yeast infection can be treated naturally with apple cider vinegar.
+The fermented liquid kills bacteria that aggravate the rash and prevents the growth of yeast.

 Olive Oil

 Provide itch relief by treating the rash naturally with olive oil, which has anti-inflammatory and antimicrobial properties.
-Olive oil is also extremely nourishing and moisturizing so can help alleviate any pain or discomfort associated with the rash as well.
+Olive oil is also extremely nourishing and moisturizing, so it can help alleviate any pain or discomfort associated with the rash as well.
 A little goes a long way here as well.

 Honey and Chamomile Spray

-This is a great mixture to keep on the change table and allows for some extra play-time while you let it dry.
+This is a great mixture to keep on the changing table and allows for some extra playtime while you let it dry.

 Oatmeal Baths